UniLogin/Proposals/refund.md

 ## Possible revert reasons
 As we want to guarantee a refund will always happen, let's iterate over possible reasons for revert that might prevent it:
 * **external execution** - this is revert happening in external to our smart contract execution - when doing an external call (that will be stored as an internal transaction in the blockchain history).
 The semantics of `call` guarantees that the call will return regardless of revert, so this case is covered.
 * **internal execution** - this revert happens when executing ERC1077 code.
-Preventing unintentional reverts can be achieved by writing a bugless smart contract.
-If the smart contract wants to revert intentionally (due to one of the rules broken) we want to at least revert as soon as possible to reduce the cost of execution.
+This is the most tricky part, as contract might want to do a number of preliminary checks that need to be updated

-* **out of gas exception** - preventing this can be  achieved by a combination of the two:
-    * checking the amount of gas at the beginning and
+* **out of gas exception** - preventing this can be achieved by preminary checks of gas at the beginning of transaction
-    * limiting the amount of gas passed to the call Together it should make sure there is enough gas to finish execution
-* not enough funds - can be prevented by calculating max gas and the start of smart contract execution
+* **not enough funds** - this happens when operation used more gas then the contract can pay for.
+This can be prevented by calculating max gas and the start of smart contract execution.

-TODO: Note on nonce and modules
+## Big Data attack
+Big data attack happens when an attacker creates a message with a data field of significant size.
+The transaction is propagated by relayer but fails on preliminary checks (e.g. not enough gas to process transaction further) Relayer needs to pay for the whole transaction, but a refund will not happen.
+An attacker can drain relayer wallet that way.
+This can not be prevented in the general case.

+## Relayer network and refund guarantee
+In general case, a refund cannot be guaranteed due to the front-running.
+At any point of time state of the contract (and blockchain can be changed) and therefore transaction that supposed to succeed will fail by the time it is being mined.
+But if we limit allowed relayers to one (which could be the case for relayer network).
+Then as a first preliminary check, we can rule out the wrong relayer.
+Now relayer can run a simulated transaction and see if it succeeds and only then propagate it to the network.

 ## Proposed refund schema
 We propose to split refund into two costs: